 10 Exercise Do’s and Don’ts

 Did you know that obesity places you at increased risk for kidney disease?
 It directly causes diabetes and high blood pressure, two of the leading causes of kidney disease.
 Indirectly, carrying extra weight forces the kidneys to work harder to filter the toxins and wastes from the body which can ultimately damage the kidneys’ filters.
 With so many reasons to lose weight, why wait until January to start on a health-kick or launch a new fitness routine?
-This season, protect your kidneys with 10 Fitness Do’s and Don’ts from the National Kidney Foundation.
+Protect your kidneys with 10 Fitness Do’s and Don’ts from the National Kidney Foundation.
 Carpe diem!

 - DO head outside to enjoy the fall weather!
 Just be mindful of the sunset and sunrise times so that you’re able to enjoy the moderate temperatures that autumn brings.
 Explore local parks and trails, and go for a brisk walk or bike ride.
 Strive for 30 minutes of physical activity five times a week.